sungwonida/100DaysOfML/Log.md

 **Thoughts** : Similar to previous day.
 I should enhance the basics everytime I get a chance.

 **Link of Works** : https://youtu.be/GxZrEKZfW2o

+## Day 51 : Aug 26, 2018

+**Today's Progress** : Read some parts of a paper (TSNs: Towards good practices for deep action recognition)

+**Thoughts** : I'll repeatedly read the papers on action recognition.
+Maybe one of the two(TSNs/TS LSTM) could be a baseline for our project.